pvini07BR/generic-chat-client/README.md

 ```
 python client.py
 ```
 Insert your nickname, and if you want to connect to the server that is hosted in your localhost, you can keep the default values.
+Otherwise you can use an Public IP that is port fowarded with an server already running.
 Then press the "Connect to chat" button, or press Enter.

 If a chat screen appears, congrats!
 You are sucefully running your own server and connected to it.